GOZEBRAHEAD/gozebrahead/README.md

 :small_orange_diamond: &nbsp; I'm currently studying Software Development.

-:small_orange_diamond: &nbsp; My native language is Spanish, but I can speak English too!
+:small_orange_diamond: &nbsp; My native language is spanish, but I can also speak english and a basic portuguese!

 <hr>